Demon's Souls (2020 video game)

-Demon's Souls is a 2020 action role-playing game developed by Bluepoint Games and published by Sony Interactive Entertainment for the PlayStation 5.
+Demon's Souls is a 2020 action role-playing game developed by Japan Studio and Bluepoint Games and published by Sony Interactive Entertainment for the PlayStation 5.
 The game was released as a launch title for the PlayStation 5 in November.
 It is a remake of Demon's Souls, originally developed by FromSoftware for the PlayStation 3 in 2009.
-Japan Studio assisted on its development, which makes Demon’s Souls its last game before its merger with Team Asobi.
-Demon's Souls received critical acclaim from critics, who praised its gameplay, visuals, technical aspects, and improvements over the original game.
-It sold over 1.4 million copies by September 2021.
+Japan Studio's Internal Development Department led development on the remake, which makes Demon’s Souls its last game before its integration into Team Asobi.
+Demon's Souls received critical acclaim, who praised its gameplay, visuals, technical aspects, and improvements over the original game.
+It has sold 1.857 million copies as of 2022.

 Gameplay

 The game features new weapons, armor, rings and items called "Grains" which give players a temporary resistance to effects like poison, fire, and bleeding.
 As with the original, players are limited in how much they can carry before their character becomes encumbered, although some aspects of this encumbrance system have been adjusted.
-For example, in the original game, healing grasses have no weight, so players could potentially carry hundreds of them; in the remake, these healing items now have a weight associated with them so that the amount players can carry is significantly lessened, and more potent grasses weigh more than less effective ones.
+Example: In the original game, all types of moon grass take up 0.1 item burden; in the remake, the item burdens increase upward based on the effectiveness of the grass, from 0.1 per crescent moon grass to 6.0 per dark moon grass.
+Furthermore, players are given the option to send items to Stockpile Thomas instead of dropping items and risk said items disappearing permanently.
 One new feature, called "Fractured World", is a mirror mode which reverses the layout of environments.
 The game also includes a photo mode, whereupon using it the game will pause, something not possible in the original.
 Filters from the photo mode can also be used during gameplay, including a "classic mode" filter intended to evoke the look of the original PlayStation 3 game.
 Although the Souls series is notorious for its difficulty, Bluepoint stated that the remake would not introduce different difficulty levels.
 The character creation feature has also been updated, with more options for customization.